AarthiAlagammai/Operationalizing-Machine-Learning-using-Azure/README.md

 ## Standout Suggestions
+1.The exit criterion of the automl model is reduced to 1hour to save compute powe and resources which by increasing can lead to finding a better perofrming model

-The accuracy of the model can be improved by solving the class imbalance issue of the bank-marketing datatset
+2.The accuracy of the model can be improved by solving the class imbalance issue of the bank-marketing datatset